ScottLogic/blog/_posts/2025-12-22-power-of-agentic-loops.md

  - A trivial implementation of the flexbox algorithm
  - A small test suite, with JSON files describing the input and expected layout
- - The ability to run these tests against both the algorithm implementation and a browser (reference implementation)
+ - The ability to run these tests against both the current implementation and a browser (reference implementation)
  - A command line tool that provides a simple mechanism for running the browser's flexbox layout

 With these component parts, I have enough to create a loop.
 I prompted the agent as follows:

-> I would like you to incrementally and autonomously implement the layout engine, as detailed in the #file:plan.md - but first, let's write a copilot instructions file that details the process.
-When asked to implement an increment first build a suitable test suite (in a seperate file), validating that it works using the #file:browser-layout.js command line tool to extract the layout as generated by a browser (our reference implementation).
-Once a suitable test suite has been created and validated, implement our layout engine in #file:layout.js - again testing and bug-fixing iteratively.
+> I would like you to incrementally and autonomously implement the layout engine, as detailed in the `#file:plan.md` - but first, let's write a copilot instructions file that details the process.
+When asked to implement an increment first build a suitable test suite (in a separate file), validating that it works using the `#file:browser-layout.js` command line tool to extract the layout as generated by a browser (our reference implementation).
+Once a suitable test suite has been created and validated, implement our layout engine in `#file:layout.js` - again testing and bug-fixing iteratively.
 Only stop when all tests pass.

-It generated a ~250 line `copilot-instructions.md` file, outlining the above approach together with the increments from the plan.
+It generated a ~250 line `copilot-instructions.md` file (see [this commit](https://github.com/ColinEberhardt/css-layout-agentic/commit/838c6cd9917dda7346393b2840db98cc71c3ad11)), outlining the above approach together with the increments from the plan.
 With a few very minor tweaks I was happy with the result.

 And it of course asked if it should start executing the plan.